sandervandevelde/streetview-cyclist/README.md

 But, we depend on the quality of streetview regarding the panoramas.

-It seems the panoramas are not as well alligned as expected.
+It seems the panoramas are not as well aligned as expected.

 So, you need to help the experience a bit if you get trapped in a loop by skipping to a panorama a few clicks away.